NTR1991/aprendizaje-fullstack/php/02-control-flow/19-functions/README.md

-# 📘 PHP Switch
+# 📘 PHP Functions

 ## 📋 Description

-A PHP script demonstrating the use of the `switch` statement as an alternative to multiple `if...elseif` conditions in real-world business scenarios, including video game genre pricing, international shipping cost calculation, and mobile phone plan billing.
+A PHP script demonstrating the use of functions to create reusable code blocks in real-world business scenarios, including price calculations, salary calculations, and product pricing with multiple discount rules.

 ---

 ## 🎯 Learning Objectives

-- Understanding the `switch` statement syntax
+- Understanding function declaration and syntax
-- Using `case` to define different conditions
+- Using parameters to pass data to functions
+- Returning values from functions
+- Using default parameter values
+- Understanding variable scope inside functions
-- Using `break` to exit a switch block
+- Using `match` inside functions
-- Using `default` as a fallback option
+- Using conditional logic inside functions
-- Comparing `switch` with `if...elseif` for multiple conditions
-- Combining `switch` with `if...elseif...else` for complex logic
-- Applying `switch` in real-world business scenarios
+- Applying functions in real-world business scenarios

 ---